 Over 264 million people worldwide suffer from some form of depression, according to the World Health Organization.
 Specific events or circumstances can lead to the onset of depression.
-However, prolonged depressive states are the product of an interplay of biological, psychological, and social factors.
+However, prolonged depressive states are the product of biological, psychological, and social factors.

 Ways Exercise Can Help When Suffering from Depression